Executive Order 13769: Legal challenges

 Legal challenges to the order were brought almost immediately after its issuance.
 From January 28 to 31 almost 50 cases were filed in federal courts.
 The courts, in turn, granted temporary relief, including a nationwide temporary restraining order (TRO) that bars the enforcement of major parts of the executive order.
-The TRO specifically blocks the executive branch from enforcing provisions of the executive order that (1) suspend entry into the U.S. for people from seven countries for 90 days and (2) place limitations on the acceptance of refugees, including "any action that prioritizes the refugee claims of certain religious minorities."
-The TRO also allows "people from the seven countries who had been authorized to travel, along with vetted refugees from all nations, to enter the country."
+The TRO specifically blocked the executive branch from enforcing provisions of the executive order that (1) suspend entry into the U.S. for people from seven countries for 90 days and (2) place limitations on the acceptance of refugees, including "any action that prioritizes the refugee claims of certain religious minorities."
+The TRO also allowed "people from the seven countries who had been authorized to travel, along with vetted refugees from all nations, to enter the country."
 The Trump administration appealed the TRO.
 According to the DHS inspector general, U.S. Customs and Border Protection officers then violated the court orders by continuing to prevent some foreign passengers from boarding flights bound for the United States.
 DHS officials contest the DHS inspector general's finding that the court orders were violated.

-The plaintiffs challenging the order argue that it contravenes the United States Constitution, federal statutes, or both.
-The parties challenging the executive order include both private individuals (some of whom were blocked from entering the U.S. or detained following the executive order's issuance) and the states of Washington and Minnesota, represented by their state attorneys general.
+The plaintiffs challenging the order argued that it contravened the United States Constitution, federal statutes, or both.
+The parties challenging the executive order included both private individuals (some of whom were blocked from entering the U.S. or detained following the executive order's issuance) and the states of Washington and Minnesota, represented by their state attorneys general.
 Other organizations such as the ACLU also challenged the order in court.
 Additionally, fifteen Democratic state attorneys general released a joint statement calling the executive order "unconstitutional, un-American and unlawful", and that "[w]e'll work together to fight it".

 In response to the lawsuits, the Department of Homeland Security issued a statement on January 29 that it would continue to enforce the executive order and that "prohibited travel will remain prohibited".
 On the same day a White House spokesperson said that the rulings did not undercut the executive order.
 On January 30 Acting Attorney General Sally Yates, an Obama administration holdover pending the confirmation of Trump's nominee barred the Justice Department from defending the executive order in court; She said she felt the order's effects were not in keeping "with this institution's solemn obligation to always seek justice and stand for what is right".
 After Yates spoke against Trump's refugee ban Trump quickly relieved her of her duties calling her statement a "betrayal" to the Department of Justice.
 He replaced her with Dana J. Boente, the United States attorney for the Eastern District of Virginia.
 This leadership alteration was referred to, by some, as "the Monday Night Massacre".